 What is the first sign of preeclampsia?

 Since doctors check your urine at checkups.
 Often trace protein in the urine is the first sign.
-But, headaches are often the first sign as well.
+But, severe headaches are often the first sign as well.

-Keep in mind, it’s not unusual to have headaches during pregnancy — but a preeclampsia headache sticks around, even with tylenol or water.
+Keep in mind, it’s not unusual to have headaches during pregnancy — but a preeclampsia headache sticks around, even with Tylenol or water.

 How does preeclampsia affect baby?